nachocaru/xaprb.com/content/blog/2008-08-19-how-to-unit-test-code-that-interacts-with-a-database.md

 title: How to unit-test code that interacts with a database
 date: "2008-08-19"
 permalink: /2008/08/19/how-to-unit-test-code-that-interacts-with-a-database/
-description:
-  - How to unit test a database
-categories:
-  - Coding
-  - SQL
-tags:
-  - MySQL
-  - Test Driven Development
-  - testing a database
-  - The Rimm Kaufman Group
-  - unit testing
 ---
 I got some interesting comments on my previous article about [unit testing Maatkit][1], including echoes of my own conversion to the unit-testing religion.
 One of the objections I've heard a lot about unit-testing is how it's impossible to test code that talks to a database.
 "It's too hard," they say.
 "Oh, it's easy to test a module that calculates a square root, but a database?
 Way too much work!"